21368 customer reviews

 Régnié

-The Régnié AOC (Appellation d'Origine Contrôlée) is a municipal appellation recognized since 1988, the newest addition to the Beaujolais crus.
-Its vineyards cover approximately 400 hectares spread across the communes of Régnié and Durette.
+The Régnié Appellation d'Origine Contrôlée (AOC) is a municipal appellation recognized since 1988, the newest addition to the Beaujolais crus.
+Its vineyards cover approximately 400 hectares spread across the municipalities of Régnié and Durette.

-Made from Gamay noir à jus blanc, as in the entire Beaujolais region, Régnié wine is exclusively red.
+Made from Gamay noir à jus blanc, as is the case throughout the Beaujolais region, Régnié wine is exclusively red.
 The vines benefit from sandy soils derived from pink granite rich in potassium feldspar.
-The rock, sometimes porphyroid, contains a wide variety of minerals.
+The rock, which is sometimes polyphyroid, contains a wide variety of minerals.
 Sand is very prevalent.
-Régnié is vinified using whole clusters, a practice specific to Beaujolais.
-After a vatting period of 8 to 10 days, depending on the vintage and the winemaker, and an initial alcoholic fermentation, the grapes are pressed.
-The free-run juice and press juice are then blended, followed by a second, malolactic fermentation to soften the Régnié wines by reducing their acidity.
+Régnié is vinified using whole clusters, a method specific to the Beaujolais region.
+After a maceration period of 8 to 10 days—depending on the vintage and the winemaker—and an initial alcoholic fermentation, the grapes are pressed.
+The free-run juice and press juice are then blended, after which a second, malolactic fermentation begins to soften the Régnié wines by reducing their acidity.

 For more information, visit the website at Régnié